IACR/latex-submit/README.md

 1. each issue consists of a zip file.
-2. within the zip file, there is a file called `issue.json` that contains volume number, issue number, year, an array that specifies the order of the papers, and an optional title field for the issue (e.g., "Special Issue on Information Theory".
+2. within the zip file, there is a file called `issue.json` that contains volume number, issue number, year, and an optional title field for the issue (e.g., "Special Issue on Information Theory").
+It also contains the paper numbers to indicate the order of papers in the issue.
 3. There is also a subdirectory `papers` that contains a subdirectory for each paper.
 4. within the subdirectory for a paper, there are three items:
     - `compilation.json` with article metadata.